tournesol-app/tournesol/backend/tournesol/resources/export_readme.txt

 - criteria:

-  The name of the criterion on which the score applies
+  The name of the criterion on which the score applies.

 - score:

   This field is computed by Tournesol's algorithms.
 This score is obtained by considering all the individual scores on the same video and criterion.
-With a lot of contributors this scores should be close to the median of their individual scores.
+With a lot of contributors these scores should be close to the median of their individual scores.
 With a small number of contributors, this score would be reduced towards 0 such that it is not possible for a small number of users to give a very high collective score on a video.